If you purchase an item after clicking a link on this site, we may receive a commission at no extra cost to you. Learn more.

 Who are Floris?

 Floris is a British company that has been in business since 1730.
-They have a very long and storied history, and their products have been used by some very famous people over the years including King George IV and Winston Churchill!
+They have a very long and storied history, and their products have been used by some very famous people over the years including King George IV, Winston Churchill, and Marilyn Monroe!

 What Brands Did James Bond Prefer?